 Associates can count 60 hours of pro bono as billable.
 “It would be nice if they bumped it up to 100 like some other firms,” a few interviewees proposed, “but if you go beyond 60 you can informally petition to count more.”
 These charitable go-getters had no problems with the range of pro bono work on offer: “You can really do whatever you want, you're given leeway for whatever speaks to you.”
 GTF juniors were mostly too busy to get in on the action, but common choices in other groups included immigration cases (which were reportedly popular in Los Angeles and San Francisco), landlord/tenant issues, NGO formations and matters sourced through Lawyers for the Creative Arts.

 Pro bono hours

-- For all US attorneys: undisclosed
+- For all attorneys across all US offices: undisclosed

 - Average per US attorney: undisclosed

 The first stage: recruitment on and off campus

 Most of Vedder's summer class is recruited via OCIs at law schools across the country, but a few slots are left for job fair and direct applicants, as well as “new and returning” diversity scholars.
 Shareholders at the firm (many of whom are Associate Hiring Committee members and alumni of the law school in question) spend a full day at some schools and see 20 applicants; at others they fit 11 interviews into a half-day.

 The interviewers are aiming “to get a sense of the student’s communication skills, interest in our firm, and preparedness for the interview, with questions to that effect” according to associate hiring committee chair Venu Talanki.
 As well as the typical academic and work experience criteria, Vedder also zeroes in on interviewees' practice area interests and any ties to the location of their target office.
 “Candidates should think through how to convey their interest and relevant work/academic experience in connection with the practice area they are applying for,” Talanki tells us.